Near Berryville in Clarke County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Sons of Confederate Veterans/United Confederate Veterans series list.
 A significant historical month for this entry is September 1853.

 Location.
 39° 9.852′ N, 77° 58.536′ W. Marker is near Berryville, Virginia, in Clarke County.
-Marker is at the intersection of Lord Fairfax Highway (U.S. 340) and Trapp Hill Road (Virginia Route 729) on Lord Fairfax Highway.
+It is at the intersection of Lord Fairfax Highway (U.S. 340) and Trapp Hill Road (Virginia Route 729) on Lord Fairfax Highway.
 Touch for map.
 Marker is in this post office area: Berryville VA 22611, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Buck Marsh Baptist Church (a few steps from this marker); Lee's Bivouac, Gettysburg Campaign (approx. 0.3 miles away); Berryville Wagon Train Raid (approx. 0.3 miles away); James Ireland (approx. 0.8 miles away); Traveler Was Tethered on This Spot (approx. 0.9 miles away); Berryville (approx. 0.9 miles away); Clarke County Courthouse (approx. 0.9 miles away); Clarke County Civil War Monument (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Buck Marsh Baptist Church (a few steps from this marker); Lee's Bivouac, Gettysburg Campaign (approx. 0.3 miles away); Berryville Wagon Train Raid (approx. 0.3 miles away); James Ireland (approx. 0.8 miles away); Traveler Was Tethered on This Spot (approx. 0.9 miles away); Berryville (approx. 0.9 miles away); Clarke County Courthouse (approx. 0.9 miles away); Clarke County Civil War Monument (approx. 0.9 miles away).
 Touch for a list and map of all markers in Berryville.

 More about this marker.
 This is one in a series of granite markers placed by the J.E.B.
 Stuart Chapter of the Confederate Veterans sometime in the 1890s to commemorate significant Civil War actions around Clarke County.